TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

     $ ./meta-intel-edison/setup.sh --dl_dir=/path/bitbake_download_dir --sstate_dir=/path/bitbake_sstate_dir```  .

-Then, change directory to poky
+Then, change directory to poky, see its content

     $ cd out/linux64/
+    $ ls

 and configure the shell environment with the following source command